ghc-proposals/ghc-proposals/proposals/0000-exception-backtraces.rst

 * Modify ``throwIO`` as follows: ::

-    throwIO :: forall e a.
+    -- This type will be further refined in section 2.8 throwIO :: forall e a.
 Exception e => e -> IO a throwIO e = do
         ?exceptionContext <-